 The IFRS vs US GAAP refers to two accounting standards and principles adhered to by countries in the world in relation to financial reporting.
-More than 110 countries follow the International Financial Reporting Standards (IFRS), which encourages uniformity in preparation of financial statements.
+More than 110 countries follow the International Financial Reporting Standards (IFRS), which encourages uniformity in preparing financial statements.

 On the other hand, the Generally Accepted Accounting Principles (GAAP) are created by the Financial Accounting Standards Board to guide public companies in the United States when compiling their annual financial statements.

 Definition of Terms

-Both individual and corporate investors can analyze the financial statements of a company and make an informed decision on whether or not to invest in the company.
-The IFRS are used in the European Union, South America, and in some parts of Asia and Africa.
+Both individual and corporate investors can analyze a company’s financial statements and make an informed decision on whether or not to invest in the company.
+The IFRS is used in the European Union, South America, and some parts of Asia and Africa.

 The GAAP is a set of principles that companies in the United States must follow when preparing their annual financial statements.
 The measures take an authoritative approach to the accounting process so that there will be minimal or no inconsistency in the financial statements submitted by public companies to the US Securities and Exchange Commission (SEC).
-This enables investors to make cross-comparisons of financial statements of various publicly-traded companies in order to make an educated decision regarding investments.
+It enables investors to make cross-comparisons of financial statements of various publicly-traded companies in order to make an educated decision regarding investments.

 Key Differences between IFRS vs. US GAAP

 The following are some of the ways in which IFRS and GAAP differ:

 1. Treatment of inventory

 One of the key differences between these two accounting standards is the accounting method for inventory costs.
 Under IFRS, the LIFO (Last in First out) method of calculating inventory is not allowed.
 Under the GAAP, either the LIFO or FIFO (First in First out) method can be used to estimate inventory.